russellmatt66/imhd-CUDA/deprecated/README.md

-fluidadvance.cu
+`kernels_od.cu`
-- Version of the fluid advance kernel that didn't store intermediate variables in memory
+- Version of the fluid advance kernel that requires too many registers